JarekErvin/JarekErvin.github.io/_posts/2016-12-01-Not-Our-Punk-Rock-President.md

 Of course, as a 70-year-old mogul who coasted through life on his father’s dime, Trump owes less to punk’s patricidal impulses than to another time-honored punk pursuit: obscenity-for-obscenity’s-sake.
 At the least, we might concede that Trump is not the punk of “My Way” but of Blink 182’s 1999 <a href="https://www.youtube.com/watch?v=K7l5ZeVVoCA" target="blank">”What’s My Age Again?</a>” Trumps campaign was like a run through the hallowed halls of American electoral democracy in the spirit of Mark Hoppus, Travis Barker, and Tom DeLonge, who bolted nude down the fashionable boulevards of Los Angeles.
 Like Blink 182, Trump’s antics won him as much hatred as affection.
 They were branded sellouts and him a fool.
 And, in a second, striking parallel, both survived the backlash.
 Enema of the State went on to sell 15 million copies, and Trump became the president of America.

 Less interesting than the questions of whether Trump is a punk – or of what sort – is a story he potentially frames about the role of punk in contemporary politics.
-One thing that gets overlooked in Smith’s analysis is the atypicality of mere irreverence-for-ireverence’s-sake within punk.
+One thing that gets overlooked in Smith’s analysis is the atypicality of *mere* irreverence within punk.
 Though the genre has long been irreverent, it never functioned as catchall for any sort of bad attitude.
 In fact, even where trying to simply shock, punks have been careful to push exactly the right buttons.

 No button has been more enticing than fascism.
 Punks have long referenced Nazism, knowing that few things piss people off more than making light of the Holocaust.
 This dates back to punk’s earliest years.
 In the <a href="https://www.youtube.com/watch?v=z6Xae9jsqxU" target="blank">1970s</a> and <a href=" https://www.youtube.com/watch?v=V47_DQ3WT6c" target="blank">1980s</a>, punk artists and fans often evoked Nazi imagery, referencing fascism or the Third Reich as a way of scandalizing an older generation who still regarded World War II as recent history.
 Sid Vicious himself was fond of wearing a shirt with a large Swastika prominently displayed on the chest.
 The Sex Pistols also took this irreverence into their music.
 Most notable is their song “Belsen Was a Gas,” a song that described the German concentration camp Bergen-Belsen almost like a vacation resort:
 <blockquote>